google-home/smarthome-washer/README.md

 1. The devices have been declared for SYNC
 2. The QUERY for the corresponding devices
 3. The EXECUTE for the corresponding devices
 4. The REPORT STATE for the corresponding devices

+## Note

+1. Do not install the json version 6 library as it is not currently compatible.
+2. Install the library Arduinojson vers:5.13.0
+3. Install the library Firebase Arduino from here: https://github.com/FirebaseExtended/firebase-arduino.git

 ## License